silverstripe/silverstripe-graphql/README.md

 ### Define queries

 Types can be exposed via "queries".
-These queries are in charge of retrieving data through the SilverStripe ORM.
+These queries are in charge of retrieving data through the Silverstripe ORM.
 The response itself is handled by the underlying GraphQL PHP library, which loops through the resulting `DataList` and accesses fields based on the referred "type" definition.